PaycheckCalculatorOnline logo

 California SDI: State Disability Insurance in 2026

-California State Disability Insurance (SDI) is a mandatory payroll deduction for all California employees.
-In 2026, the SDI rate is 1.1% and applies to all wages with no wage cap — meaning high earners pay SDI on their full salary, unlike Social Security which has a cap.
+California State Disability Insurance (SDI) is a mandatory payroll deduction for all California employees — there's no opting out.
+In 2026, the SDI rate is 1.1% and applies to all wages with absolutely no wage cap.
+This is a significant change from pre-2024, when the SDI cap was around $153,000.
+High earners now pay SDI on their entire salary.

-The SDI fund provides: - Short-term disability payments when you can't work due to illness or injury - Paid Family Leave (PFL) — up to 8 weeks to care for a new child or ill family member
+The SDI fund provides real benefits in return: - **Short-term disability payments** when you can't work due to illness or injury (up to 60–70% of weekly wages) - **Paid Family Leave (PFL)** — up to 8 weeks to bond with a new child or care for an ill family member

 California Paycheck Withholding Explained

-California uses the DE-4 form (Withholding Allowance Certificate) to determine how much state tax to withhold from your paycheck.
-If you don't complete a DE-4, your employer withholds at the single, zero-allowance rate — which often results in overwithholding.
+California uses its own DE-4 form (Employee's Withholding Allowance Certificate) to determine state income tax withholding — separate from the federal W-4.
+Here's what most new California employees miss: if you don't complete a DE-4, your employer withholds at the single, zero-allowance rate, which typically over-withholds.
+Submitting a DE-4 tailored to your situation is worth your time.

 California's withholding tables are updated annually.
 Your employer uses your: - Filing status (single, married, head of household) - Number of withholding allowances claimed on DE-4 - Additional withholding amounts you specify

-California doesn't follow the federal W-4 redesign of 2020 — the state DE-4 still uses the allowance system.
-If your federal W-4 has been updated but your DE-4 hasn't, your California withholding may be on the old allowance basis.
+**Important:** California did NOT adopt the federal W-4 redesign of 2020.
+The state DE-4 still uses the old allowance system.
+If you've updated your federal W-4 (post-2020) but haven't touched your DE-4 since, your California withholding may be running on stale numbers.

 Filing StatusStandard Deduction 2026Personal Exemption Credit